-Being one of the few privileged to share a property with my daughter and her family, I have started free range cage free eggs from the garden to supplement their choline from chickpeas.
+Being one of the few privileged to share a property with my daughter and her family, I have started free range eggs from the garden to supplement their choline from chickpeas.

-They love the boss' greens, especially spinach which is a great source of choline, and its metabolite betaine; much to her chagrin; they should be confined to her chicken tractor design.
+They love the greens, especially spinach which is a great source of choline, and its metabolite betaine; much to the good wife's chagrin.
+She would like to see them confined to her chicken tractor design.

-Mostly likely the reason why choline has such a profound effect on the brain is not only to do with acetylcholine, but also because betaine is a vital compound needed to detoxify homocysteine, a breakdown product of protein metabolism.
-Research shows it's implicated in cardiovascular disease and senile cognitive impairment.
+Most likely the reason why choline has such a profound effect on the brain is not only to do with acetylcholine, but also because betaine is a vital compound needed to detoxify homocysteine, a breakdown product of protein metabolism.
+Research shows it is implicated in cardiovascular disease and senile cognitive impairment.